A Structure-Preserving Kernel Method for Learning Hamiltonian Systems: Numerical experiments

 \section{Numerical experiments}

 In this subsection, we apply our structure-preserving ridge regularized kernel estimator to learn Hamiltonian functions of various dynamical systems, where the dimension of the configuration space is $d=2$, that is, we shall be learning functions $H:\mathbb{R}^4\rightarrow \mathbb{R}$.
-Moreover, all of our examples, except for the one in Section \ref{5.1.1}, are {\it simple} mechanical systems in the sense that the Hamiltonian function can be written as the sum of the kinetic energy plus a potential that depends only on the configuration variables, that is,
+Moreover, all our examples, except for the ones in Sections \ref{5.1.1} and \ref{numerical_convergence} are {\it simple} mechanical systems in the sense that the Hamiltonian function can be written as the sum of the kinetic energy plus a potential that depends only on the configuration variables, that is,

 where $(q_1,q_2) $ are the position variables in the configuration space and $(p_1,p_2)$ are the conjugate momenta.
 An advantage of these systems is that the potential $V$ can be well visualized as a 3D plot, which can be used for the sake of comparison.
 In Section \ref{5.1}, we test our algorithm on some common Hamiltonian systems that are used as examples in the literature.
 In Section \ref{5.2}, we consider the more challenging task of learning a Hamiltonian system with a highly non-convex potential well.
+In Section \ref{numerical_convergence}, we perform a numerical investigation about the convergence rate derived in Theorem \ref{Tot-Err}.
 In Section \ref{5.3}, we experiment on the effectiveness of our algorithm in case the potential well exhibits singularities.
 Lastly, in Section \ref{5.4}, we compare the performance and training cost between our algorithm and that of the HNN approach, where the Hamiltonian function is modeled as a neural network and trained with gradient descent.

 In the kernel ridge regressions that we will conduct to learn various Hamiltonian functions, we consistently use a Gaussian kernel.
 As explained in the introduction, our dataset contains the sampling points in the phase space $\mathbf{Z}_N$, and the corresponding noisy versions of the Hamiltonian vector fields $\mathbf{X}_{\sigma^2,N}$ at those sampling points.
 To generate these data, we randomly draw $N$ phase space points (with $N$ varying for each example) to construct $\mathbf{Z}_N$.
 We subsequently evaluate the Hamiltonian data generating vector fields at $\mathbf{Z}_N$ to construct $\mathbf{X}_{\sigma^2,N}$.
 In the first examples, we set the noise to zero ($\sigma=0 $), and then in Section \ref{5.2}, we shall illustrate how the performance evolves when $\sigma$ varies.
 During the training phase, we perform a grid search combined with a 5-fold cross-validation scheme to determine the optimal parameter $\eta$ in the Gaussian kernel \eqref{gaussian kernel eta} and the constant coefficient $c$ in the adaptive relation \eqref{dyn-sca}, that is, $\lambda = c\cdot N^{-\alpha}$, where $\alpha=0.4$ is fixed.
 We will be searching for the optimal $c$ in the same grid of